-During the beginning of the film when Dallben uses Hen Wen's magic to find the Horned King, the first image that appears in the water was a recycled section from "The Night On Bald Mountain" sequence from Fantasia.
+During the beginning of the film when Dallben uses Hen Wen's magic to find the Horned King, the first image that appears in the water was a recycled section from "The Night On Bald Mountain" sequence from Fantasia (1940).

-This was the first (and last) movie since The Jungle Book where the old multi-plane cameras were brought briefly out of retirement (with a few improvements this time).
-New technologies such as computer generated imagery now available to all studios have made multi-plane photography obsolete.
+This was the first (and last) movie since The Jungle Book (1967) where the old multi-plane cameras were brought briefly out of retirement (with a few improvements this time).
+New technologies such as computer-generated imagery now available to all studios have made multi-plane photography obsolete.

-This was the first animated Disney movie to be filmed in widescreen since Sleeping Beauty.
-Movies released prior to The Black Cauldron and after Sleeping Beauty involved matting of the top and bottom of the filmed image in order to make a widescreen image suitable for the movie theatres.
+This was the first animated Disney movie to be filmed in widescreen since Sleeping Beauty (1959).
+Movies released prior to The Black Cauldron (1985) and after Sleeping Beauty (1959) involved matting of the top and bottom of the filmed image in order to make a widescreen image suitable for the movie theatres.

 Tim Burton, who worked as a conceptual artist on this film, wanted to incorporate minions of the Horned King that were akin to the "facehuggers" from the Alien movie series.
 Some samples of his work can be seen on Disney's 2000 DVD of this title.

 The management team at Disney changed during Cauldron's production.
-New studio chairman Jeffrey Katzenberg screened the mostly completed film and was appalled by the darkness of the film.
+New studio chairman Jeffrey Katzenberg screened the mostly-completed film and was appalled by its darkness.
 He suggested editing the film, and when producer Joe Hale protested (animated films are typically not edited in post production the same way live-action films are), Katzenberg himself brought the film into an editing bay and began cutting it himself, ultimately extracting three minutes from the final run time.

 Video cameras gave animators and directors an immediate and inexpensive record of what their efforts might look like.
 The dimensions and volume of the objects were fed into a computer and then their shapes were perfectly maintained as their movement was generated by programming.

-According to Former Disney Animator Mike Peraza, there were multiple openings that were conceptualized by different people.
-Mike Peraza worked with art director Don Griffith and artist Vance Gerry on one version that showed the Horned King and his gang burning down a village.
+According to former Disney animator Michael Peraza Jr., there were multiple openings that were conceptualized by different people.
+Peraza worked with art director Don Griffith and artist Vance Gerry on one version that showed the Horned King and his gang burning down a village.
 Sweeping flames were used as transitions between scenes of destruction.
 Mike Peraza and the artists wanted a contrast to the peace and quiet of Taran's farm life.

-According to Animation artist Mike Peraza, when Disney started having screenings for the public at the studio theater to gather their reactions to the rough cut of this film, Mike Peraza knew that the "un-dead" section would most likely be revolting to some in the audience who would not expect to see a bunch of rotted corpses slowly fermenting.
+According to animation artist Michael Peraza Jr., when Disney started having screenings for the public at the studio theater to gather their reactions to the rough cut of this film, he knew that the "un-dead" section would most likely be revolting to some in the audience who would not expect to see a bunch of rotted corpses slowly fermenting.
 When the film reached the "un-dead" sections close to the end of the film, the doors opened and a mother was angrily leaving with her two wailing children.
 She was followed by another, and soon there was a sizable exodus of crying kids and upset parents fleeing from the theater.
 So the un-dead sections were quickly cut from the film.

-According to Joe Hale (Producer of this film): "When Katzenberg first screened the film (Cauldron) he told us to cut it by 10 minutes.
-Roy Disney and I got together and found some scenes we could get rid of that didn't affect the story that much."
-When they ran it agin for Jeffrey and the film finished he asked Roy, "Is that 10 minutes?"
-When Roy replied that no it was only around 6 minutes.
-Jeffrey stated, "I said 10 minutes!"
-Joe [Hale] continued, "Eventually he (Jeffrey) cut out about 12 minutes which really hurt the picture."
+According to producer Joe Hale, "When [Jeffrey] Katzenberg first screened the film he told us to cut it by 10 minutes.
+Roy [Disney] and I got together and found some scenes we could get rid of that didn't affect the story that much."
+When they ran it again for Jeffrey Katzenberg and the film finished he asked Roy Edward Disney, "Is that 10 minutes?"
+When Disney replied that no it was only around 6 minutes.
+Katzenberg stated, "I said 10 minutes!"
+Hale continued, "Eventually he cut out about 12 minutes, which really hurt the picture."